Brief Overview of Mandatory Minimum Sentencing?

 Even though there are a few states which tend to use the sentencing guidelines along with the mandatory minimum sentencing, each of them functions differently.

 Even though these laws and guidelines were formulated and stated quite some time ago, they can be a little different in different states and regions.
-The mandatory minimum sentencing laws are mainly used for crimes like drug trafficking both across the border as well as within the same country.
+Mandatory minimum sentencing laws are mainly used for crimes like drug trafficking both across the border as well as within the same country.

 EveryCRSReport (2018).
 Mandatory Minimum Sentencing of Federal Drug